toponehhh/CargillTest/README.md

-# Cargill test demo application
+# Reconciliation report demo application

 A .Net 8.0 web API with React and Docker support project for demonstration purposes as a assessment result for a fullstack application.